Pabau GO app

 Safe and trauma-informed question framing

 The wording of mental health questions matters.
-Trauma-informed framing means asking questions in ways that do not re-traumatize, shame, or trigger distress.
+Trauma-informed framing means asking in ways that do not re-traumatize, shame, or trigger distress.

 • Offer permission to skip: “The next few questions are about difficult experiences.
 You can skip any that feel uncomfortable.”
 This respects autonomy and reduces avoidance.